kdashpez/kdashpez/_posts/2017-12-18-tbt-saturation-iii.md

 ### ALASKA

-This song is all about changes.
+KAT: This song is all about changes.
 The changes that these artists are experiencing.
 By the time Matt Champion comes on, you can really feel this song take a dip in the mood, to a sadder region of feels.

+JEREMY: This track starts off with a simple beat as Ameer Vann and Kevin Abstract rap and sing about their newfound success.
+Gradually, strings are introduced that continue on at at a marching tempo.
+Eventually a crescendo of G-funk synths transition into a bridge with haunting vocals.

 ### HOTTIE